New Evidence Jesus Never Existed, Atheist Historian Says In New ‘Jesus: Mything In Action’ Book Series

 Did Jesus Have Male Genitals?
 Scholars Say Confusion Exists Over Sex Of Christ

-But the Gospels themselves, Fitzgerald argues, are the only historical source that discusses the existence of Jesus at all — sources that not only contradict each other on many points, but were written years after the date when Jesus is supposed to have died.
+But the Gospels themselves, Fitzgerald argues, are the only historical sources that discuss the existence of Jesus at all — sources that not only contradict each other on many points but were written years after the date when Jesus is supposed to have died.

 “The most cited so-called sources outside the New Testament are considered forgeries and… the rest only provide evidence for the existence of Christianity rather than Jesus himself,” Fitzgerald said.
 “They all draw their information about Jesus from Christian sources.”